CelestialAbyss/Finality-Minecraft-Things/README.md

 <p align="center" dir="auto"><a href="https://github.com/CelestialAbyss/Create-Customized" title="github.com/CelestialAbyss/Create-Customized" rel="nofollow">I have moved my Create custom recipes here, if you are looking for those.</a></p>

-This repository serves as a public archive for my modpack, Finality.
+This repository serves as a public "archive" of sorts for my modpack, Finality.
+It's not that kind of *archive* ***archive*** though, just to clarify.
+I just want this to be a point of reference for other beginner modpack makers to look through who have little to no experience in coding.